Wendell Berry: Poetry

-and continues through ten more stanzas (each propelled by the anaphora of "We know").
+His first published poetry book consisted of a single poem, the elegiac November Twenty Six Nineteen Hundred Sixty Three (1964), initiated and illustrated by Ben Shahn, commemorating the death of John F. Kennedy.
+Its eleven stanzas are each propelled by the anaphora "We know".
 The elegiac here and elsewhere, according to Triggs, enables Berry to characterize the connections "that link past and future generations through their common working of the land."

 The first full-length collection, The Broken Ground (1964), develops many of Berry's fundamental concerns: "the cycle of life and death, responsiveness to place, pastoral subject matter, and recurring images of the Kentucky River and the hill farms of north-central Kentucky."

-According to Angyal, "There is little modernist formalism or postmodernist experimentation in [Berry's] verse."
+According to Andrew Angyal, "There is little modernist formalism or postmodernist experimentation in [Berry's] verse."
 A commitment to the reality and primacy of the actual world stands behind these two rejections.
 In "Notes: Unspecializing Poetry," Berry writes, "Devotion to order that is not poetical prevents the specialization of poetry."
 He goes on to note, "Nothing exists for its own sake, but for a harmony greater than itself which includes it.
 A work of art, which accepts this condition, and exists upon its terms, honors the Creation, and so becomes a part of it."

 Lionel Basney placed Berry's poetry within a tradition of didactic poetry that stretches back to Horace: "To say that Berry's poetry can be didactic, then, means that it envisions a specific wisdom, and also the traditional sense of art and culture that gives art the task of teaching this wisdom."

-For Berry, poetry exists "at the center of a complex reminding" Both the poet and the reader are reminded of the poem's crafted language, of the poem's formal literary antecedents, of "what is remembered or ought to be remembered," and of "the formal integrity of other works, creatures and structures of the world."
+For Berry, poetry existed "at the center of a complex reminding" Both the poet and the reader are reminded of the poem's crafted language, of the poem's formal literary antecedents, of "what is remembered or ought to be remembered," and of "the formal integrity of other works, creatures and structures of the world."